 Anglicans stand on “One canon reduced to writing by God himself, two testaments…”

-Vesper Light: A Commentary on the Evening Canticles
+Vesper Light: Reflections on the Evening Canticles

 Evening is when one of two things can happen to us as fallen children of Adam.
 We either thank God for the day’s victories or dread the onset of the night’s terror.
 We watch as the sun goes to its rest, mirroring us, or we fidget and search for ways to keep the lights on….